What Manufacturing Scheduling Software a Small Business Needs?

 The need can change depending on what is being produced, but the basic objectives stay the same.
 The biggest difference comes from the type of production, whether it is a series production or something more customized.

-4. Which manufacturing scheduling software or ERP is best for production planning and control (depending on the industry you represent and your company’s size).
+4. Which manufacturing scheduling software is best for production planning and control (depending on the industry you represent and your company’s size).

-5.What are free or inexpensive alternatives to ERP / MRP, and why free ERP systems are generally costly?
+5.What are free or inexpensive alternatives to ERP / MRP, and why free solutions are generally costly?

 This is one of the best marketing products in the IT history – software which can do practically anything, but in standard version offers almost nothing, because the company, which is responsible for implementation, has to make money.
 Free production management software is usually a cheap marketing gimmick.
 Only the licenses for basic modules are free, and companies make a fortune on implementation services, and you get a product without any technical support.
 That’s why you should be aware of traps: